 Enter your vehicle number plate below, click 'Search' and we will find the tyre pressure for your vehicle.

-Please note: The tyre pressures shown are for unladen vehicles.
-If transporting heavy loads, please check your vehicle handbook for the correct laden pressure.
-If the vehicle or tyre size shown does not match your own, or we cannot find your vehicle, please contact your local Tyre City Centre.
-Who will be able to assist.
+Please note: The tyre pressures shown refer to unladen vehicles.
+If you are transporting heavy loads, please consult your vehicle handbook for the correct pressure.
+If we cannot find your vehicle, or the tyre size or vehicle shown is incorrect, get in touch with your local Tyre City centre.

-For your driving safety, it is vitally important that the correct air pressure is maintained in each of your tyres so we recommend that you check your tyre pressures regularly.
-Tyres do not have to appear flat to be underinflated, so check the pressures at least once every couple of weeks.
+For your driving safety, it’s important that the correct air pressure is maintained in each tyre.
+Your tyres do not have to appear flat to be underinflated, so we recommend that you check the pressure in each individual tyre at least once every couple of weeks.

-Always check the tyre pressure with a tyre pressure gauge when your tyres are cold.
-If you are using your vehicle to carry additional load or weight, always consult your vehicle handbook for the correct loaded tyre pressure.
-Finally, don’t forget to check the spare tyre and this can lose air pressure even when not in use.
+If you are using your vehicle to carry extra weight, you should refer to your handbook for the correct loaded tyre pressure.
+Also, don’t forget to check the spare tyre, as this can lose air pressure even when it’s not being used.

-If you are unsure about the recommended tyre pressure for your vehicle or are worried that your tyre pressure is incorrect, pop into your local Tyre City centre and we will check the tyre pressure on all your tyres for free.
+If you are unsure about the recommended tyre pressure for your vehicle, or you’re worried that your tyre pressure is incorrect, simply pop into your local Tyre City centre and we will check the pressure of your tyres for free.